dlanza1/ExDeMon/README.md

 ### Key features

+- Metrics value can be float, string or boolean.
 - New metrics can be defined.
 Mathematical operations can be applied.
 Value of new metrics can be computed by aggregating different incoming metrics.
 - Several monitors can be declared, each monitor can have a metric filter, a metric analysis and notificators.
 - Several metric sources can be declared.